 TTC (MW) TRM (MW)

-134 24
+NBP to MPD 134 24

-134 0
+MPD to NBP 134 0

-32 11
+NBP to EMEC 32 11

-32 0
+EMEC to NBP 32 0

 Potential Transmission Deficiencies

 As with generation resources, the purpose of the Base Case is to provide information to Market Participants, including the TOs, and potential Market Participants of any forecasted transmission deficiencies to allow such Market Participants to bring forward proposals to address potential deficiencies.
 Pursuant to NMMR 9.3.2, NMISA is required to analyze whether any potential investments in the transmission system are necessary to maintain reliability in accordance with NMISA Reliability Standards (see NMMR 8), which include NPCC Reliability Standards, improve the performance of the Northern Maine Market, or reduce the cost of congestion constraints.
 Pursuant to NMMR 9.3.5, where the Base Case identifies that action is or will be required to alleviate an existing or emerging transmission constraint, the NMISA is directed to take the actions described in NMMR 9.4.1 when, in the NMISA's independent judgment, no adequate proposal exists to address the problem.
 Pursuant to NMMR 9.3.7, a transmission constraint is considered "emerging" if the NMISA identifies it to be likely to occur within one to five years, and it is considered "potential" if the NMISA identifies it to be likely to occur within six to seven years.
 NMISA does not identify any emerging or potential constraints for the planning period.